 - How do artists discover and transform the world into creative works such as visual art, drama, or dance?

 - How do we interpret visuals, sound, and other media in meaningful ways?

 - How can we integrate knowledge from different perspectives to create a more holistic and useful way of understanding the world?

-ARTH20400 Visual Culture of Science (INQUIRY, IMAGINATION, & INNOVATION; WORLD OF SYSTEMS; CA)
+ARTH20400 Visual Culture of Science (INQUIRY, IMAGINATION, & INNOVATION; WORLD OF SYSTEMS/CREATIVE ARTS)